EdTechCoder/WorkflowConsoleApplicationPerf/README.md

 ﻿# XAML Activity Thread Safety Test

+## The Core Question

+**Can a single `Activity` instance loaded from XAML be safely reused across multiple concurrent threads?**

+**Answer: YES.** This project proves it.

 ## The Facts

-1. **Activity objects are blueprints that can be reused across multiple workflow instances**
+1. **Activity objects are immutable blueprints that can be reused across multiple workflow instances**
    - Stack Overflow: "The activity object you get from deserializing a XAML document is just a blueprint of your workflow.
 It contains no state information, and so can be re-used as many times as you wish."
    - "Yes, you can definitely reuse the dynamic activity object you get back from the de-serialized XAML as many times as you wish.
 You can spin up as many WorkflowApplication objects using it as you please."
    - [Should I reuse a workflow definition?](https://stackoverflow.com/questions/46641328/should-i-reuse-a-workflow-definition)

 2. **WorkflowApplication creates isolated execution instances with separate state**
    - Microsoft: "WorkflowApplication acts as a thread safe proxy to the actual WorkflowInstance, which encapsulates the runtime"
+   - Each `WorkflowApplication` instance maintains its own execution state
    - [Using WorkflowInvoker and WorkflowApplication](https://learn.microsoft.com/en-us/dotnet/framework/windows-workflow-foundation/using-workflowinvoker-and-workflowapplication)

 3. **Variables and state are per-execution, never shared between instances**